hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 * P﻿reparing any infrastructure that might be requiered for the workshop (Virtual Appliance, Virtual Machine, Docker Container, LDAP config, etc..)
 * G﻿enerate a random Password for the allocated student
 * D﻿eploy the workshop content on the jupyterhub server in the dedicated student home directory (Notebooks files necessary for the workshop)
-*﻿ Send back through API Calls the confirmation of the deployment of the workshop along with the student details (Password)
+* Send back through API Calls to the frontend server the confirmation of the deployment of the workshop along with the student details (Password)

+4﻿.The frontend server get its different tables updated: